skibblenybbles/django-commando/README.md

 You can see that django-commando groups the options, showing you `migrate`'s specific options, separated from the standard options for every Django command.
-The `--version` and `-h, --help` options are added by the underlying `optparse` module, and the `-q, --quiet` options is displayed at the top for user convenience.
+The `--version` and `-h, --help` options are added by the underlying `optparse` module, and the `-q, --quiet` option is displayed at the top for user convenience.

 If we remove `"commando.contrib.south"` from `INSTALLED_APPS`, then `south`